RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-MVC-Development-with-Business-Objects/Step-8-Saving-customer-data-and-error-handling.md

-﻿Now you're ready to save the data when you click the **Save** button.
+Now you're ready to save the data when you click the **Save** button.
 In this step we want to handle the following:

 * Capture the POSTed form data
 * Bind the form data back to our business object